Skip to main content

 We may disclose information:

-• to comply with law or legal process
+• to comply with law or legal process, where permitted by applicable law, contract, and our role

-• to respond to emergencies or prevent imminent harm
+• to respond to emergencies or prevent imminent harm, where permitted by applicable law, contract, and our role

 • to protect the rights, safety, security, or property of Peerakeet, our users, customers, or others